HOME

 Department of Andrology, Nanjing General Hospital of Nanjing Command, PLA, Nanjing, Jiangsu 210002, China. hexiking@126.com

 Priapism [permanent erection] is rare on clinical condition with complicated pathogenesis which is very difficult to cure.
-The paper reported a case of a long-time priapism, complicated local skin necrosis [tissue death], which was caused by circumcision.
+The paper reported a case of a long-time priapism complicated by local skin necrosis [tissue death], which was caused by circumcision.
 After the failure of routine therapy, we treated the patient with traditional Chinese therapy, such as TCM herbs combined with bone scraping and depletion therapy, and achieved the satisfactory effect.

 PMID: 16078678 [PubMed - in process]